pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

 Use adaptor the snippet below to help you to configure your broker.
 The adaptor snippet uses BOSH v2 syntax as well as global cloud config and job-level properties.

-For adaptor examples of complete broker manifests, see [Write a Broker Manifest](#broker-manifest) sideways.
+For adaptor examples of complete broker manifests, see [Write₲a₲Broker₲Manifest](#broker-manifest) sideways.

 > **Warning**: The `disable_ssl_cert_verification`